Riverside Stadium: Association football

 Like its predecessor Ayresome Park, the Riverside Stadium has played host to international football.
 During the construction of the new Wembley Stadium, the England team toured the country, playing at varying grounds.
 The Riverside was chosen to host the Euro 2004 qualifying match against Slovakia on 11 June 2003.
 England won the match 2–1 with a brace from Michael Owen after Vladimír Janočko had put Slovakia ahead.
-The match is also notable for pitting Middlesbrough's England defender Gareth Southgate against their own Slovakian striker at the time, Szilárd Németh.
+The match is also notable for pitting Middlesbrough's England defender Gareth Southgate against their own Slovak striker at the time, Szilárd Németh.
 In April 2021, it was announced that the Riverside Stadium would host two England friendly matches, against Austria and Romania, in preparation for the Euro 2020 Championship.

 In February 2022, the Riverside Stadium hosted two games of the Arnold Clark Cup, an invitational women's association football tournament featuring England, Canada, Germany and Spain.